 What to do if you’re concerned about Children’s Services

 If you have a concern or complaint about Children’s Services, or an individual working in the team, we’d like to resolve it directly with you as quickly as possible.

 You should first contact your social worker or their Team Manager.
 If they are unable to help resolve your concern, you can speak to a Head of Service.
 The contact number for the office is +44 (0) 1534 443930.

 How to make a complaint

 We treat all complaints seriously and aim to resolve them as soon as we can.

-To register a complaint about any States of Jersey department, service or policy, you can use our online form.
+To register a complaint about any Government of Jersey department, service or policy, you can use our online form.
 Your complaint will be reviewed during normal working hours, Monday to Friday.